 - Performance

 - Frame

 - Burst

 - Size Distribution

 - Transmit

 - Multi Stream Transmit

 - Multi Stream Throughput

 - Multi Stream Frame Loss

 - Multi Stream Latency

 - Multi Stream Jitter

-- PCS^{1}
+- PCS\1

 - SyncE

 - IEEE 1588v2

 - 802.3ah

 - 802.1ag/Y.1731

-- FEC^{1}

-- PCS/FEC 400G^{2}
+- FEC\

 - Conditions

-Studying a specific result1: Either of PCS or FEC is displayed when the interface is 400 Gbps.Studying a specific resultTouch a specific cell in a result table to zoom in on the corresponding result item.
+\: Either of PCS or FEC is displayed when the interface is 100 Gbps or less.

+Studying a specific resultTouch a specific cell in a result table to zoom in on the corresponding result item.
 The Count and Ratio fields are displayed on a Zoom tab.
 A Time vs. Statistics tab is also available.
-Use the Back button or touch the zoom filed to return to the statistics screen.Selecting notationSelect the required notation for the results from the notation drop-down menu. • Unformatted - e.g. 71892 • SI prefix - e.g. 71.892 k (k means "kilo") • Engineering - e.g. 71.892E3
+Use the Back button or touch the zoom filed to return to the statistics screen.Selecting how results are displayed

+Selecting notation Select the required notation for the results from the notation drop-down menu.

+- Unformatted e.g. 71892

+- SI prefix e.g. 71.892 k (k means "kilo")

+- Engineering e.g. 71.892E3

-• Scientific - e.g. 7.1892E4
+- Scientific e.g. 7.1892E4

-Bits and bytes conversion

-The name of the item measured in bits is available as a button.
+Bits and bytes conversion The name of the item measured in bits is available as a button.
 You can convert the unit from Bits to Bytes, by touching the button.